nifty-swift/Nifty-demo/README.md

 ## Instructions

+- Currently this demo has only been run on Linux; it may or may not run on Mac.
 - Download and install Swift 3 Preview 1.0
     [here](https://swift.org/download/#snapshots).
 - Clone this repository and run the following commands: